blamario/grampa/deep-transformations/README.md

 ~~~

 The parameters `d` and `s` stand for the *deep* and *shallow* type constructor.
 A typical occurrence of the tree will
  instantiate the same type for both parameters.
-While it may look ugly and annoying, this kind of parameterization
+While it may look complicated and annoying, this kind of
- carries benefits beyond this library's use.
-The parameters may vary from `Identity`, equivalent to the original
+ parameterization carries benefits beyond this library's use.
+The parameters may vary from `Identity`, equivalent to
- simple formulation, via `(,) LexicalInfo` to store the source code position and white-space and comments for every
+ the original simple formulation, via `(,) LexicalInfo` to store the source code position and white-space and comments
- node, or `[]` if you need some ambiguity, to attribute grammar semantics.
+ for every node, or `[]` if you need some ambiguity, to attribute grammar semantics.

 Now, let's declare all the class instances.
 First make the tree `Show`.